 The detailed itinerary:

 The next day we went back to Bosnia.
-After crossing three borders in half an hour (due to the small Bosnian access to the sea) we arrived for one night in Medugorje.
+After crossing three borders in half an hour (due to the small Bosnian access to the sea) we arrived for one night in Medugorje in the Pansion Rajic.
 The Kravica waterfalls and Pocitelj were on our itinerary.

 7. Baska Voda

 Data by OpenStreetMap